MortadhaFadhlaoui/Contact-Webmaster/README.md

 ### How to do it
 You can clone this project and create a new branch which should be named after you.
-Once you are finished, you can push your branch on Github and send an email to chris@medgo.fr
+Once you are finished, you can push your branch on Github on a project of your own and send an email to chris@medgo.fr with the url address

 # Good luck !